jesperkha/project-ideas/README.md

 ## **File handler**

-Make a simple file handler for moving/deleting/renaming (etc) files.
+Make a simple file handler for managing files and directories.

+- Keyboard shortcuts for the most used commands. (customizable)
+- Integrated terminal (or at the very least git)
+- Clean desktop UI
+- Dual directory display
+- Recommended tools: Go